zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/Network types.md

 ## Virtual Private Cloud \(VPC\) {#section_ix4_gfw_ydb .section}

 VPCs are isolated networks established in Alibaba Cloud and logically isolated from each other.
 You can customize the topology and IP addresses in a VPC.
 We recommend VPCs if you are skilled in network management and have higher network security requirements.

-For more information about VPC, see [Virtual Private Cloud](https://www.alibabacloud.com/product/vpc) documentation.
+For more information about VPC, see [Virtual Private Cloud](../../../../intl.en-US/VPC product introduction/What is VPC.md#) documentation.

 ## Classic network {#section_jx4_gfw_ydb .section}

 A classic network is majorly deployed in the public infrastructure of Alibaba Cloud, which is responsible for its planning and management.
-We recommend classic network if your business requirements are higher in terms of network usability.
+We recommend classic networks if your business requirements are higher in terms of network usability.

 **Note:** If you did not purchase an ECS instance before 17:00 \(UTC+8\) on June 14, 2017, you cannot choose the Classic network.